-Zur Beerdigung, bringt die alte Frau ihren Lieblingskuchen mit.
-(The old woman is bringing her favorite cake to the funeral.)
+Zur Beerdigung bringt die alte Frau ihren Lieblingskuchen mit.
+(The old woman brings her favorite cake to the funeral.)

-In the present perfect tense, both the verb stem and the prefix are dropped to the end in the place of the auxiliary verb haben or sein.
-The ge- that would be added to a normal verb stem is still added: It is, however, placed between the separable prefix and the verb.
+In the perfect past tense, the verb stem and its prefix are sent to the end of the clause, with the auxiliary verb haben or sein going at the beginning.
+To form the past participle, the usual ge- is placed between the separable prefix and the verb.

-For example, the verb aufräumen (to tidy up, to clean up) would become aufgeräumt in the present perfect tense.
+For example, the verb aufräumen (to tidy up, to clean up) becomes aufgeräumt in the perfect tense.

-Die beschuldigten Kinder haben das Zimmer aufgeräumt.
-(The accused children cleaned up the room.)
+Die Kinder haben das Zimmer aufgeräumt.
+(The children tidied up the room.)

 Common Separable Prefixes

 Be aware that the approximate translations given below will not work 100% of the time, and your best bet at achieving success is to simply memorize the meanings of words.